 The float from Main Street to the 119th Street Trailhead takeout is approximately 1.5 miles with an approximately 1.8-mile walk back along the St. Vrain Greenway trail.

-RENTALS: Adventure West offers a seasonal tube rental and shuttle service.
-Tubes are also available at Angles Sports Exchange.
+RENTALS: Tubes are available at Angles Sports Exchange.

 Remember that any time you enter the creek, it is at your own risk.